Suffering

 When unpleasant sensations arise, we cling to their unpleasantness rather than seeing the truth of impermanence and not-self.
 This clinging only increases our stress, discomfort, and suffering.

-But due to ignorance, they believe these pleasant experiences contain some inherent desirable quality.
+But due to ignorance, we believe these pleasant experiences contain some inherent desirable quality.
 In truth, that desirability is a product of the mind.
 Such pleasures feel pleasant only because they temporarily relieve the underlying stress created by trying to satisfy desire.

 And so the cycle continues: endlessly chasing desires, grasping for moments of pleasure, yet ending in dissatisfaction.
 This is clinging to the Five Aggregates.